Ramboll is a leading international engineering, design and consultancy company, owned by the Ramboll Foundation.

 Circular building materials

-At eight storeys and 36 meters tall, and covering 28,000 square metres, the Marble Pier will be one of the largest timber buildings ever constructed in Denmark and home to some of the most sustainable offices built with existing technology.
+At eight storeys and 36 metres tall, and covering 28,000 m2 , the Marble Pier will be one of the largest timber buildings ever constructed in Denmark and home to some of the most sustainable offices built with existing

 The building’s multi-users profile, the diversity of extroverted programs and publicly accessible ground floor – outside and inside – makes Marmormolen the antithesis of a traditional and introverted domicile.
 With a transparent, open and inviting ground floor, Marmormolen will be a sustainable setting for a vibrant marketplace.

-The 36-meter wooden building intends to be a prototype for future timber structures, inspring awareness that it is possible to make more sustainable design and construction choices.
+The 36 metre wooden building intends to be a prototype for future timber structures, inspiring awareness that it is possible to make more sustainable design and construction choices.